Skip to content

 Organization → Team → Personal Profile → Workspace overrides

-Plugins extend Claude Code with additional capabilities.
+Plugins extend the agent with additional capabilities.
 SCC manages plugins through:

 • Marketplaces: Repositories of approved plugins